 The toJSON function is intentionally generic; it does not require that its this value be a Number object.
 Therefore, it can be transferred to other kinds of objects for use as a method.
-An object is free to use the argument 'key' that is passed in to filter its stringification.

 15.7.5 Properties of Number Instances